-If you are already dealing with facial acne, chances are that other areas of your skin are also prone to this inflammatory condition.
+If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

-Bacne is an extremely common condition, and to get rid of back acne, much like regular facial acne, you need to keep the area clean and use active ingredients that can eliminate the overgrowth of bacteria.
+Bacne is an extremely common condition, and to get rid of it, much like regular facial acne, you need to keep the area clean and use active ingredients that can eliminate the overgrowth of bacteria.

 Besides treating the area topically, you also need to consider eliminating potential triggers that are causing your back acne.